 Consequently, the reversible electrochemical reaction involving carbonate led to an increase in the cell's energy density by increasing the working voltage while significantly reducing the voltage gap during charging and discharging, thus enhancing energy efficiency.

 Moreover, the team's all-solid-state sodium-air cell exhibited superior kinetic capability through in-situ formed catholyte, which has a fast sodium ion conduction to the inside of the electrode.
-Remarkably, the cell operated solely on metal and air without additional special equipment for an additional filtration device.
+Remarkably, the cell operated solely on metal and air without additional special equipment for an additional oxygen filtration device.

 Professor Kang who led the research remarked, "We've devised a method to harness carbonate, a longstanding challenge in the development of high-energy metal-air batteries.
-We hope to lead the field of the next generation all-solid-state metal-air batteries, leveraging a solid electrolyte-based cell platform that remains stable in and offers a broad voltage range."
+We hope to lead the field of the next generation all-solid-state metal-air batteries, leveraging a solid electrolyte-based cell platform that remains stable in ambient conditions and offers a broad voltage range."

 More information: Heetaek Park et al, Activating reversible carbonate reactions in Nasicon solid electrolyte-based Na-air battery via in-situ formed catholyte, Nature Communications (2024).
 DOI: 10.1038/s41467-024-47415-0